syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/remote_local.rst

 Launching our Study
 -------------------

-Here is how we specified and ran experiments of the `study above <comparison.html#a-comparative-study>`__.
+Here is how we specified and ran experiments of our `study <comparison.html#a-comparative-study>`__.
 First, we specify a script for launching experiments locally:

 .. literalinclude:: ../../../../benchmarking/nursery/odsc_tutorial/transformer_wikitext2/local/hpo_main.py